 In addition, our attorneys have represented and defended companies that have faced a variety of challenges—from actions by the Federal Trade Commission (“FTC”) related to advertising and labeling issues to disputes with the FDA concerning complex statutory and regulatory issues (as well as litigation of those issues).
 With this background, Epstein Becker Green is well suited to advise companies in the cannabis industry, which will likely face similar challenges from state and federal regulators.

-Epstein Becker Green has extensive experience and knowledge of FDA regulatory and compliance issues.
-Our team of skilled FDA lawyers can assist ancillary-market companies with:
+Understanding whether a cannabis product, including a hemp-derived product, is federally controlled requires sophistication.
+Epstein Becker Green has extensive experience and knowledge of DEA regulatory and compliance issues.
+Our team of skilled DEA lawyers can assist cannabis companies with:

 Banking and Finance